 If your teenager is dealing with dental trauma, inquire whether the dentist you are visiting handles emergency treatments.
 In case he/she does not, it is better to use Find a Dentist to locate a dental practice to help your son/daughter.

-If your child is experiencing trauma to their teeth, follow this piece of advice before you reach the dentist.
+If your child is experiencing teeth trauma, follow this advice before you reach the dentist.

 Knocked-Out Teeth